renzibei/fph-table/README.md

 in the hash type interval as well for a weak hash function.
 But with a strong hash function, you can easily produce uniformly distributed hash values regardless of your input distribution.
 If the hash values of the input keys are not uniformly distributed, there may be a failure in the building of the hash table.
+The default Seed Hash function is the `fph::SimpleSeedHash<T>` as it is the fastest, and it is good enough for most of the input data in real life.

 Tips: Know the patterns of the input keys before choosing the seed hash function.
-If the keys may cause a failure in the building of the table, use a stronger seed hash function.
+If the keys may cause a failure in the building of the table (which is rare for the hash functions we provide), use a stronger seed hash function.
+Don't write you own seed hash function unless you know they are good hash functions.

 If the user wants to write a custom seed hash function for the key type, refer to the fph::SimpleSeedHash<T>; the functor needs to take both a key and a seed (size_t) as input arguments and